Theme Three

 The study of workers’ informality cannot be disentangled from the study of the distribution of firms.
 Markups and product market concentration are high in the region.
 Because business ownership is highly concentrated, rents in the goods markets likely contribute to the concentration of income at the top of the distribution.
 Firms may also contribute to high levels of income inequality.
 By reducing wages, firms’ markdowns in the labor market are a potential source of lower labor share and interpersonal inequality.

 The third theme focuses on the relationship between markets (for labor, capital and goods) and inequality.
-It will first study the extent to which the labour market is a fundamental driver of earnings and income inequality, and then explore the relationship between firm size distribution and competition in different goods markets in order to understand wage dispersion and inequality of capital incomes.
+It studies the extent to which the labour market constitutes a fundamental driver of earnings and income inequality, and then explores the relationship between firm size distribution and competition in different goods markets in order to understand wage dispersion and inequality of capital incomes.

 Panel Members